Jo Reardon is a writer of fiction, drama and poetry.

 Her short fiction has been published widely in publications including The London Magazine and the UEA anthology Mafia and in 2014 she was shortlisted for the Cinnamon Short Story Prize, her story ‘Mr H’s Angels’ appearing in the anthology ‘Patria & Other Stories’.
 She was long listed for the Bare Fiction Magazine short story prize in 2017.
 Her poetry is published by Beautiful Dragons press.

-Site specific projects with award winning artists include ‘My Mind’s Eye’, a short story exhibited alongside the work of Iain Andrews and published in ‘Mythopoeia’ at the Warrington Arts Festival in 2012 at Warrington Museum & Art Gallery.
+Other work in ekphrasis includes ‘My Mind’s Eye’, a short story exhibited alongside the work of Iain Andrews and published in ‘Mythopoeia’ at the Warrington Arts Festival in 2012 at Warrington Museum & Art Gallery.
 Working with artist Richard Kenton Webb at the Corinium Museum in Cirencester in 2014, ‘Still Life with Blackbirds‘ was a crime story against the background of an archaeological dig.
-Described as ‘the Time Team meets the Talented Mr Ripley’, it was published in a limited edition by Artists’ Choice Editions in 2017 and will be published by https://stupormundibooks.wordpress.com/ in a paperback edition in 2019.
+Described as ‘the Time Team meets the Talented Mr Ripley’, it was published in a limited edition by Artists’ Choice Editions in 2017.

 Her first novel The Weight of Bones was shortlisted for the 2017 Cinnamon Debut Novel Award where it was described as ‘…a tangled and beautifully textured tale of murder, fires, deceit, blame and guilt’.

 Jo started her writing career as a writer for radio and has had plays and adaptations produced on BBC Radio 4 which you will sometimes find repeated on BBC Radio 4extra